daniel-muthukrishna/astrodash/README.rst

 6. API Usage
 ------------
-Notes: Sometimes inaccurate results if redshift is unknown.
+Note 1: Sometimes inaccurate results if redshift is unknown.

+Note 2: In many cases DASH will classify a spectrum that has a lot of host-galaxy contamination as a Ic-broad type.
+Therefore, we suggest that users consider that the Ic-broad prediction is more likely to just be a host-contaminated spectrum.

-6. Common Issues
+7. Common Issues
 ------------
 If you get an error like this:
     `ImportError: /lib64/libc.so.6: version 'GLIBC_2.17' not found`